 Botanical Name: Hedychium coronarium

-Flowers come in a variety of colors, including orange, white, red, and yellow.
+Flowers come in a variety of colours, including orange, white, red, and yellow.
 The blooms are extremely huge, and even the leaves are scented.
 Hydechiums are mostly used in landscaping.
 Because the rhizomes of this plant develop swiftly, it is necessary to transplant the Hydechiums on a regular basis.

 3. White ginger